BradBear19/PinkBerryLCARS/README.md

 -'mkdir PBLcars && cd PBLcars'
 -'npm init'
 4. Directly after executing 'npm init' a series of options will appear for you to edit.
-5. Change the entry point to 'main.js' instead of 'index.js'.
-6. Keep all other options default.
+5. Keep all other options default.
-7. You should now have a file in your created folder named 'package.json'
+6. You should now have a file in your created folder named 'package.json'

 > Electron
 1. Navigate to the previously created folder that holds 'package.json'.